Marknadens största urval

 •

-A major survey of the influential British artist famed for his psychologically charged labyrinthine installations.
-Mike Nelson (born 1967) is best known for his carefully assembled large-scale immersive environments that tell multilayered narratives while playing with and pushing the boundaries of space and scale.
+Mike Nelson (born 1967) is best known for his large-scale immersive environments that tell multi-layered narratives while playing with and pushing the boundaries of space and scale.
 Although Nelson's extraordinary output has cemented his position internationally, his oeuvre has not previously been explored in a major publication.
 Designed in close collaboration with the artist, this book juxtaposes new writings with classic texts on seminal works.
-It includes newly commissioned essays by Yung Ma and Dan Fox and a comprehensive "lexicon" of Nelson's practice by Helen Hughes.
-The book also features a new interview with Nelson by Katie Guggenheim; a selection of previously published texts on key artworks by Richard Grayson, Jaki Irvine, Jeremy Millar and Mike Nelson; and a full exhibition history and bibliography.
-Also featured are images and ephemera from Nelson's studio archive, many of which have never been published before.
+It includes new essays by Yung Ma and Dan Fox along with a comprehensive 'lexicon' of the artist's practice by Helen Hughes.
+The book also features a new interview by Katie Guggenheim; a selection of previously published texts on key artworks by Richard Grayson, Jaki Irvine, Jeremy Millar and Mike Nelson; and a full exhibition history and bibliography.
+Also featured are many previously unpublished images and ephemera from Nelson's archive.
+Exhibition: Hayward Gallery, London, UK (22.02. - 07.05.2023).

 • av Irene Aristizabal